-An internal transit circulation system will be focused at the centre of the Langstaff Gateway community, creating a Transit Spine along the Linear Park system that links the East and West Transit Nodes with the residential neighbourhoods and the mobility hub to the north.
+An internal transit circulation system will be focused at the centre of the Langstaff Gateway community, creating a Transit Spine along the linear park system that links the East and West Transit Nodes portions of the Anchor Mobility Hub with the residential neighbourhoods and the Richmond Hill Centre to the north.

 The West Transit Node will be located directly adjacent to the planned Langstaff/Longbridge Subway Station on the east side of Yonge Street.
-The East Transit Node, located near the existing GO station, at the entrance to the Transit Concourse is the south entrance to the Richmond Hill/Langstaff Gateway Anchor Mobility Hub.
-Clusters of high density residential and employment uses are planned for these locations will serve as a visual gateway to Markham and as a regional landmark for the future regional transit mobility hub.
+The East Transit Node is located near the existing GO Station, at the entrance to the Transit Concourse, which will connect Langstaff Gateway and Richmond Hill Centre.
+Clusters of high density residential and employment uses planned for these locations will serve as a visual gateway to Markham and as a regional landmark for this part of the Anchor Mobility Hub.
 The concentration of densities in the Transit Nodes within walking distance to the subway and the transit mobility hub will support transit ridership.